world-class/REPL/README.md

 <details>
 <summary>Good luck in your journey!</summary>

-<p>As the first cohort of students enrolling in this ~100% online
+<p>As the first cohorts of students enrolling in this ~100% online
 programme, it is in our interest to cooperate in order to maximize our chances of celebrating all together when we graduate.</p>